How to Lose Weight with Hypothyroidism (Low Thyroid)

 Your metabolism slows when you have hypothyroidism.
 But that’s not the only change happening in your body that can affect your weight.

-Serotonin, beta endorphin and GABA are brain chemicals connected to food cravings as well as feeling satisfied after we eat.
-And leptin is a critically important hormone because it tells the body when to lose weight and when to keep it.
+Serotonin, beta endorphin and GABA are brain chemicals connected to food cravings, as well as feeling satisfied after we eat.
+Also leptin is a critically important hormone too because it tells the body when to lose weight and when to keep it.

 When these brain chemicals are disrupted, the result can be intense carbohydrate cravings, low energy, depressed moods, changes in body shape – and stubborn weight gain.